 Fresco feels like an application that wants to compete, but just isn't there yet.
 Adobe's promised a bunch of updates, however—so we'll see what happens!
 If nothing else, I've got myself a new set of watercolors without the mess... and that's pretty neat.

-And why not get some creative inspiration by exploring the massive collection of free artwork over at Mixkit?
+And why not get some creative inspiration by exploring the massive collection of free vector illustrations over at Reshot?
 Discover hundreds of royalty-free illustrations that you can use in your next Adobe Fresco or Procreate project.